Supreme Court won't intervene over West Virginia justices

 The case the high court declined to review was a decision by five acting justices of West Virginia's highest court who ruled last year that prosecuting then-state Supreme Court Chief Justice Margaret Workman in the state Senate would violate the state constitution's separation of powers clause.

 That ruling in Workman's case was later applied to also halt impeachment proceedings against two other justices who have since left the court: Robin Davis and Allen Loughry.
 Davis retired after the House approved impeachment charges against her.
-Loughry resigned after being convicted of felony fraud charges in federal court.
+Loughry resigned after being convicted in federal court of felony fraud charges.

 House of Delegates Speaker Roger Hanshaw had said previously that the hope in asking the Supreme Court to take the case was not to seek permission to restart impeachment proceedings but to correct legal errors in the decision.